Jimbao1/odin-recipes/README.md

 # odin-recipes
-The purpose of this project is to practice basic HTML tags.
+A basic HTML site which lists my 3 favorite foods and their recipes.